-- Unprofitable search terms that may be relevant to your product, however continue to only generate clicks without conversion.
+- Unprofitable search terms that may be relevant to your product, however, continue to only generate clicks without conversion.

-When utilised correctly, negative keywords will help you achieve a lower ACoS.
+When utilized correctly, negative keywords will help you achieve a lower ACoS.
 Use our PPC Analyzer to track whether your optimization efforts were successful, and immediately see if you’ve succeeded in lowering your ACoS.

 3. Optimize CPC bids for Your Amazon PPC Ads

-In order to find the ‘optimal CPC’ for your campaigns, ad groups, and keywords, you will need to define your campaign goal (whether your aim is to maximise sales/impressions, maximize total profit, or achieve your target ACoS) and calculate the relevant key metrics.
+In order to find the ‘optimal CPC’ for your campaigns, ad groups, and keywords, you will need to define your campaign goal (whether your aim is to maximize sales/impressions, maximize total profit, or achieve your target ACoS) and calculate the relevant key metrics.
 You can read our CPC optimization guide for further guidance.

 Once you have defined your goal and targets you can test different CPCs to see which one brings you the closest to your target.
 Below are some standard rules for adjusting and optimizing your CPC bids: